 Tech: the promise of platforms is that Freelance Genius would focus on building its unique user interface rather than the underlying plumbing.
 Unit, for example, provides you with modern docs, sandbox and dashboard access in minutes.
 We require one API call to approve an end-customer, whether they’re an individual or a business.
 We offer full programmatic access to all the concepts that matter: accounts, terms, transactions, payments and statements- along with every piece of relevant data.
 We handle fraud prevention, security, permissions, reconciliation and data protection in the background.

-Compliance: platforms typically absorb the complexity and day-to-day work associated with compliance.
-Unit would allow Freelance Genius to operate a fully compliant product, but without dedicated compliance hires and with only a fraction of the compliance requirements that banks typically make.
-Our compliance team has the expertise and tools to handle manual account approvals, investigate suspicious activity as required by law, examine end-customer complaints and perform dozens of day-to-day activities as required by our partner banks.
+Compliance: platforms typically streamline the complexity and day-to-day work associated with compliance.
+Unit would allow Freelance Genius to operate a fully compliant product without hiring a large, dedicated compliance team.
+Unit's compliance team has the expertise and tools to support you and your bank partner as you manage manual account approvals, investigate suspicious activity, and examine end-customer complaints.

 Bank relationships: platforms have the bank relationship built into them.
 As Freelance Genius, you don’t have to start the process by shopping for a partner bank.
 Building on Unit means that you tap into our set of banking relationships, but without the need to work directly with them.
 Unit’s product is designed to give you access to multiple banks when needed, so you can easily expand into activities like cash advance or offer credit cards.
 As Freelance Genius grows to bank 100k end-customers, you may have reasons to split the deposits or activities across 2–3 banks, and Unit is designed to do this easily and without changes from your side.